turbot/guardrails-docs/docs/guides/configuring-guardrails/auto-mod-update/index.md

 ![Create Schedule Policy](/images/docs/guardrails/guides/configuring-guardrails/auto-mod-update/guardrails-console-policies-auto-update-select-schedule-create-policy.png)

-Set the desired schedule for the `Turbot > Mod > Auto Update` to check and execute the mod update to the recommended version.
+Set the desired value in the schedule policy for `Turbot > Mod > Auto Update` control to check for and execute the mod update to the recommended version.

 ![Schedule Policy Value](/images/docs/guardrails/guides/configuring-guardrails/auto-mod-update/guardrails-console-policies-auto-update-select-schedule-policy-value.png)